ucan-wg/promise/README.md

 # 3. Resolution

-Using a shared cache (sometimes called a [blackboard]), many cooperating processes can collaborate on multiple separate goals while reusing each others results.
+Using a shared cache[^bbd], many cooperating processes can collaborate on multiple separate goals while reusing each others results.
 The exact mechanism is left to the implementation, but [pubsub], [gossip], and [DHT]s are all viable.

 The Executor MUST extract the [Result] from a resolved [Receipt], and attempt to match on the tag.
 If the match passes or fails branch selection, the behaviour is as described below.